DOSE CONTEXT · RESEARCH MODELS

 Should GHK-Cu Be Taken Daily?

-Preclinical studies have used both daily and cyclical dosing schedules depending on the application; no consensus human dosing protocol exists.[13]
-Published topical studies applied formulations daily over 12-week windows.[13][14]
-For injectable or systemic use in humans, no dosing study has been published.
+Preclinical studies have used both daily and cyclical dosing schedules depending on the application; no consensus human dosing protocol exists [13].
+Published topical studies applied formulations daily over 12-week windows [13][14].
+For injectable or systemic use, no human dosing study has been published.

 Duration of Use in Published Studies